Replicating to Amazon S3

 IAM Policy for Access Points

-Access points require appropriate IAM permissions on both the access point and the underlying bucket.
-The following policy grants the minimum permissions needed for replication through an access point:
+Access points require IAM permissions on both the access point and the underlying bucket.
+For an application to access objects through an access point, both the access point policy and the bucket must permit the request.

 {